saqee/potato_price_prediction/README.md

  Potato Price Prediction using Linear Regression

+Potato Price Prediction — Machine Learning with Linear Regression Developed a predictive model to estimate potato prices based on weight data using Linear Regression in Python.
+Implemented data preprocessing, train-test split, model fitting, and accuracy evaluation with R² score.
+Analyzed results and identified the impact of non-linear patterns on prediction performance.

-A simple machine learning project that predicts potato prices based on weight (in kilograms) using Scikit-learn’s Linear Regression.
-The dataset contains sample values of potato weight vs. market price.
+Key Skills: Python, Pandas, Scikit-learn, Data Visualization, Model Evaluation The dataset contains sample values of potato weight vs. market price.
 The project includes:

 Data preprocessing and handling missing values